Is health insurance tax deductible?

 Absolutely, if you meet certain IRS requirements, you can deduct 100% of your premiums, even without itemizing.

-Health insurance is tax-deductible when certain IRS conditions are met, most commonly for self-employed individuals who pay their own premiums.
+Health insurance can be tax-deductible if you meet IRS rules.
+This most often applies to self-employed people who pay their own premiums.

 If you qualify, this deduction can reduce your adjusted gross income (AGI), helping you pay less in taxes overall.